-Service Area : FINANCE & RESO Service Area : FINANCE & RESOURCES and LAW Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Legal & Democratic Services Legal Services Provides: 1.legal advice & representation to the Council, its committees & officers.
+Service Area : FINANCE & RESO URCES an d LAW Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Legal & Democratic Services Legal Services Provides: 1.legal advice & representation to the Council, its committees & officers.
 2. Monitoring Officer, propriety & general governance advice.
-3. Monitoring Officer & legal services to the Fire Authority and charities Legal Services Provides: 1.legal advice & representation to the Council, its committees & officers.
-2. Monitoring Officer, propriety & general governance advice.
-3. Monitoring Officer & legal services 1862 1,414 41.8 used to meet pressure arising in individual teams and unanticipated costs.
+3. Monitoring Officer & legal services to the Fire Authority and charities supported by the Council.
+1862 1,414 41.8 Removal of centrally held contingency/resilience fund/s.
+This is used to meet pressure arising in individual teams and unanticipated costs.
 This will have adverse impact in terms of resilience of the service and ability to cope with unforeseen increase in demand, but careful planning and more flexible workforce arrangements should help minimise the impact.
-Not needed 25 25 copposition by the comment Increase fees for Fire Authority Contract.
+Not needed 25 25 , Increase fees for Fire Authority Contract.
 No adverse impact.
-Not needed 10 10 3.
-Reduce FTE posts in Corporate Law, corporate law, commercial Not needed 71 71 Miscellaneous other savings.
+Not needed 10 10 Reduce FTE posts in Corporate Law, Commercial property and Housing & Some reduction in capacity in corporate law, commercial property, housing & Litigation Teams which may lead in a slower response time, reduction in support in some areas and inability to cope with increased workload.
+Not needed 71 71 4.
+Miscellaneous other savings.
 These will be achieved by reassigning duties, not filling some part time vacancies and other measures.
 Not needed 20 20 Democratic Services Provide support to decision- making meetings, run webcasting, member development and general support to members.
-461 397 Some reduction in capacity in supporting decision-making meetings and a slower response for member issues in general, but this can be mitigated by revising existing arrangements and reallocating roles within the team.
-Not needed 37 37 Members' Allowances.
-This includes basic and Special Responsibility allowances, transport and other reimbursement of expenditure incurred by Members 1087 1,087 0.0 Not needed 11 11
+461 397 Delete a Democratic Services officer post and reallocate duties.
+Some reduction in capacity in supporting decision-making meetings and a slower response for member issues in general, but this can be mitigated by revising existing arrangements and reallocating roles within the team.
+Not needed 37 Members' Allowances.
+This includes basic and Special Responsibility allowances, transport and other reimbursement of expenditure incurred by Members 1087 1,087 0.0 Remove Member ward budgets.
+Not needed 11 11